jamesthesken/jamesthesken.github.io/_posts/2019-11-23-open-hydro.md

 	<figcaption>Prototype web-app</figcaption>
 </figure>

-We can serve any static web-app we want through the NodeMCU but for now, but for now we keep things simple.
+We can serve any static web-app we want through the NodeMCU but for now, but for now I'll keep things simple.
+All I had to do was folllow this quick <a href="https://randomnerdtutorials.com/esp8266-dht11dht22-temperature-and-humidity-web-server-with-arduino-ide/">tutorial</a> and changed it to the Automated Farmer :) .

+Next on my agenda is to:
+1. Buy the real sensors needed:
+	* pH
+	* Electroconductivity
+	* Waterproof temperature sensor
+	* Air humidity and temperature
+2. Integrate Bootstrap CSS to style the web-app.
+3. Share the progress along the way.

+Want to keep up with where I end up on this journey?
+I'd love to hear from you!
+Email me at jamesthesken@gmail.com